Antigua and Barbuda

 Liability - The liability of a shareholder to the company is limited to any amount unpaid on a share held by the shareholder.

-Share capital – It is not established minimum capital requirement.
-The usual authorized share capital is US$ 50,000.
+Share capital – There is no established minimum capital requirement.
+The authorized share capital is usually US$50,000.
 The minimum issued capital may be one share of no par value or one share of par value.
 Issued shares must be fully paid.
 Shares may be registered shares, shares of no par value, preference shares, redeemable shares and shares with or without voting rights are permitted.

 Secretary – The appointment of officers is not mandatory although it is customary to appoint at least a Secretary.
 Officers are appointed by the Board of Directors and must be natural persons.